C.J. Uzomah Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 - Note: Uzomah's stats vs. Steelers date back to 2016.

-- This week Uzomah will face the NFL's 16th-ranked pass defense (258.1 yards allowed per game).
+- The Steelers have the NFL's 16th-ranked pass defense this season, surrendering 258.1 yards per game through the air.

-- The Steelers' defense is 12th in the NFL, allowing 1.5 passing touchdowns per game.
+- The Steelers have surrendered 15 touchdowns through the air (1.5 per game).
+They are 12th in the NFL in that category.

 Recent Performances